Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/freshness.md

   - name: stg_orders
     config:
       freshness:
-        build_after:  # build this model no more often than every X amount of time, as long as as it has new data.
+        build_after:  # build this model no more often than every X amount of time, as long as it has new data.
 Available only on dbt platform Enterprise tiers.
           count: <positive_integer>
           period: minute | hour | day
           updates_on: any | all # optional config